Including young disabled people

 Competitions may be targeted at a cohort of young people, for example, those with profound and multiple disabilities.

 These may include specific formats in disability sports such as table cricket and boccia.
-All National Governing Body of Sport (NGB) competition formats, found within the Sports section of this website are inclusive in design and provide advice/guidance on how to adapt activities and integrate young disabled people in teams alongside non-disabled youngsters, as well as impairment-specific formats.
+All National Governing Bodies of Sport (NGBs) provide competition formats, found within the Sports section of this website, which are inclusive in design and provide advice/guidance on how to adapt activities and integrate young disabled people in teams alongside non-disabled youngsters, as well as impairment-specific formats.

-To access videos to help you to identify athletes who should be progressing into the School Games pathway in Boccia, Table Tennis, Athletics and Wheelchair Basketball, please click below.
+To access videos to help you to identify athletes who should be progressing into the School Games pathway in Boccia, Table Tennis, Athletics and Wheelchair Basketball, please click below to watch our selection of video guides.

 National Disability Sports Organisation